Truck Accident Lawyers Houston & McAllen, Texas

 Improperly loaded or overloaded cargo can cause a truck crash in Houston without warning, leaving more than just cargo on the road, but putting lives in jeopardy each moment the truck is in motion.
 Old and worn tie-downs, lacking safety precautions, and negligent loading practices can cause cargo to exit the truck or weigh it down significantly to one side, forcing the truck to jack-knife or rollover.

-At the Nava Law Group, our Houston truck accident attorneys will review the evidence in your case to ensure we are pursuing the proper party who caused your injuries.
+At the Nava Law Group, P.C., our Houston truck accident attorneys will review the evidence in your case to ensure we are pursuing the proper party who caused your injuries.
 At times, this can include both the driver and the trucking company, or any combination of parties who are responsible for placing unsafe drivers and trucks on the road.
 We work tirelessly to ensure no detail is left to chance in truck accident cases, so our clients can pursue the best financial outcome available for their unique injury circumstances.

 Catastrophic Truck Accidents Require Experienced Legal Representation